williamthome/euneus/README.md

 Euneus is released under the [Apache License 2.0](LICENSE.md).

-Euneus is based off of [Thoas][thoas], which is also Apache 2.0 licensed.
+Euneus is based on [Thoas][thoas], which is also Apache 2.0 licensed.

 Some elements have their origins in the [Poison library][poison] and were initially licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).